UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_11.md

 ---

-Remember these are only a few methods that can be use in simple situations.
+Remember these are only a few methods that can be used in simple situations.
 In some scenarios, more complex methods of handling missing values may need to be adopted for effective analysis.